March 7, 2019

 NIH AWARDS $2.27 MILLION GRANT FOR PATIENT ENGAGEMENT RESEARCH

-The National Institutes of Health awarded Cynthia Sieck, an assistant professor in the Department of Family Medicine at The Ohio State University College of Medicine and a core faculty member with CATALYST, a $2.27 million grant to study patient engagement.
+The National Institutes of Health awarded Cynthia Sieck, an assistant professor in the Department of Family and Community Medicine at The Ohio State University College of Medicine and a core faculty member with CATALYST, a $2.27 million grant to study patient engagement.
 The “Total Engagement and Activation Measure (TEAM): Developing a measure of the capacity for patients to engage in their health care” grant aims to improve the understanding of patient engagement, defined as a patient’s participation in their own health care, from the viewpoints of both health care recipients and clinicians, while also allowing for the recognition of individual differences in a patient’s capacity to engage.
 As proposed in the study, patient engagement in health care may encompass a variety of factors such as the actions the patient is willing to take to benefit from that care, the confidence the patient has in taking those actions, and the patient’s access to the resources needed to fully participate in their care.
 To create this new measure, Dr. Sieck and her co-investigators will work with patient advisors and physicians from across the country.

 OGBOGU APPOINTED TO AMERICAN BOARD OF ALLERGY AND IMMUNOLOGY BOARD OF DIRECTORS